 Mini-course on Computability and Computational Complexity Questions in Dynamics, SNS, Pisa

 Prof. Michael Yampolsky (University of Toronto Mississauga) will give a series of 4 lectures on “Computability and Computational Complexity Questions in Dynamics” at the Scuola Normale Superiore in Pisa.
 The lectures will take place on Thursdays October 24 and 31 and November 7 and 14, at 4:30 pm in Aula Volterra, Piazza dei Cavalieri 7.
-Titles and abstracts follow.

 October 24: Computability and computational complexity in dynamics: can we trust numerical predictions of limiting behavior of orbits?